X

 Scholarships

 Students in Germany may apply for a variety of merit-based scholarships and need-based grants.
-The bulk of scholarships available to international students who want to study at German universities are funded jointly by the German government and private organizations.
-The size of a grant is often based on how much the student needs and how much money their family has.
-It normally varies from 147 euros to 807 euros per month for 12 months.
+The scholarships available to international students who want to study at German universities are funded jointly by the German government and private organisations.
+The grant amount is based on how much the student needs and how much money their family has.
+It normally varies from 147 euros to 807 euros per month.

 • Germany Government Scholarships: In Germany, there are various government-funded scholarships available.
 The sum is generally determined by the student's financial situation.
-The scholarship amount normally varies from EUR 150 to EUR 800 per month.
-The following is a list of some of the most common government scholarships.
+The scholarship amount normally varies from EURO 150 - 800 per month.

-• Scholarships from the German Academic Exchange Service (DAAD): The German Academic Exchange Service (DAAD) offers several scholarships to international students studying in Germany at different degree levels.
-Eligibility: Students with a strong academic record are eligible.
-Amount: 861 - 1200 EUR
+• Scholarships from the German Academic Exchange Service: The German Academic Exchange Service offers several scholarships to international students studying in Germany at different degree levels.
+It is applicable for UG and PG programs.
+Students with a strong academic record are eligible for EURO 861 to 1200.

-• Erasmus+: Led by the European Commission, Erasmus+ is the EU's biggest scholarship provider.
-It provides funding for overseas students to study in Europe.
-The average monthly stipend granted to a student in Germany is 270 Euros.
-Eligibility: All Master's students qualify.
-Amount: EUR 9960 + health insurance
+• Erasmus+: This scholarship is led by the European Commission.
+Erasmus+ is the EU's biggest scholarship provider.
+It provides funding for international students to study in Europe.
+The average monthly stipend granted to a student in Germany is EURO 270.
+All graduate or PG students can apply for this scholarship.

-• Germany Non-Government Scholarship: "Non-government scholarships are scholarships that are paid for by groups other than the German government."
-The scholarship amount and eligibility may vary depending on the host university.
-The table below contains further information about these scholarships.
+• Germany Non-Government Scholarship: The non-government scholarships are scholarships that are paid for by groups other than the German government.
+The scholarship amount and eligibility may vary depending on the host institutions.

-• Humboldt Research Fellowships for Postdoctoral Researchers: The goal of this fellowship is to give scholars the chance to do more research at a German institution for 6 to 24 months.
-Eligibility: Postdoctoral fellowships are available for researchers and academics of any discipline and identity.
-Amount:2670 per month
+• Humboldt Research Fellowships: The objective of this fellowship is to give scholars the chance to do more research at a German institution for 6 to 24 months.
+The postdoctoral fellowships are available for researchers and academics of any discipline and identity.
+An average of Euros 2670 per month.

 Visa Germany - Type of Visa